 If you’re a fan of techno music, this is the day festival in London for you.
 Junction 2 pulls in some of the biggest names in the genre from around the world to perform at three different stages over two days.
-This year’s lineup includes Seth Troxler, Adam Beyer, Nina Kraviz, Four Tet, and many more.
+This year’s lineup includes the likes of Adam Beyer, Nina Kraviz, and many more.
 The festival takes place at Boston Manor Park in Brentford, so it’s easily accessible by public transport.

 4. Cross The Tracks

 Cross The Tracks is a one-day festival that celebrates soul, funk, and Motown music.
 It takes place at Brockwell Park in Brixton and features a lineup of both up-and-coming and established artists.
-This year’s lineup includes The Gilles Peterson, Sampa The Great, Khruangbin, Romare, and Macy Gray.
+This year’s lineup includes the likes of NxWorries, Ezra Collective, Masego, and Kelis.

 5. Lambeth Country Show